maheshdivan/python-aws/README.md

-# python-aws
+# Automating AWS using Python
-Automating AWS using Python
+This course uses boto3 and Python